jdw1996/french-conjugator/README.md

 A Python3 program to conjugate common French verbs in different tenses.

-I've taken a couple of French courses at the University of Waterloo in Ontario, Canada, and this program is designed to conjugate common verbs in the tenses that I have learned so far, including:
+I've taken a couple of French courses at the [University of Waterloo](https://uwaterloo.ca/) and this program is designed to conjugate common verbs in the tenses that I have learned so far, including:

 * Passé composé
 * Imparfait